The Norman Conquest

 King Harold also had problems to the north of England – sibling rivalry.
 Harold’s brother Tostig had joined forces with Harold Hardrada, King of Norway, and had landed with an army in Yorkshire.
 Harold marched his own English army north from London to repel the invaders.
 Arriving at Tadcaster on 24th September, he seized the opportunity to catch the enemy off guard.
 His army was exhausted after the forced march from London, but after a bitter, bloody battle to capture the bridge at Stamford, Harold won a decisive victory on 25th September.
 Harold Hardrada and Tostig were both killed.

 On October 1st Harold and his depleted army then marched the three hundred kilometres south to do battle with Duke William of Normandy who had landed at Pevensey, East Sussex on the 28th September.
 Harold’s sick, exhausted Saxon army met William’s fresh, rested Norman troops on October 14th at Battle near Hastings, and the great battle began.

 At first, the two-handed Saxon battleaxes sliced through the armour of the Norman knights, but slowly the Normans began to gain control.
 King Harold was struck in the eye by a chance Norman arrow and was killed, but the battle raged on until all of Harold’s loyal bodyguard were slain.

-This stone marks the spot at Battle Abbey where the high altar stood on the place where King Harold is said to have died.
+This stone below marks the spot at Battle Abbey where the high altar stood on the place where King Harold is said to have died: